athos/pogonos/README.md

 - User-friendly error messages for parsing errors
 - Supports all of Clojure, ClojureScript and self-hosted ClojureScript

+## Project status

+Pogonos is still in beta.
+The public API provided in the `pogonos.core` namespace is almost fixed while any other interfaces, including various extension points (such as readers, outputs, AST nodes), are all subject to change.

 ## Table of Contents

 - [Installation](#installation)